 Ascinica Hadzibajric is one of the oldest ascinica’s in Sarajevo.
 Even though, they are in the middle of the Bascarsija it is easy to miss the small entrance.
 There is no menu, but you can choose from the pots and pans on display.

 5. Cevabdzinica Zeljo

 Cevapcici is probably the most popular snack in sarajevo, because it makes a perfect cheap lunch or dinner.
-Apparently cevabdzinica Zeljo offers the best cevapcici in Sarajevo.
+Cevabdzinica Zeljo offers the best cevapcici in Sarajevo.